rock-simulation/mars/doc/src/tutorial_basic_modeling.md

 Basic Modeling {#tutorial_basic_modeling}
 ==============

+> NOTE: This tutorial refers to creating the deprecated MARS Scene format.
+MARS will remain backwards compatible to MARS scenes as long as reasonably possible, but the SMURF format primarily supported in future development is SMURF (refer to [Supported 3D Formats](@ref supported_3d_formats)).
+>
+> To use Blender for the creation of SMURF, check out the Blender Add-On [Phobos](http://www.github.com/rock-simulation/phobos).

 ## Introduction

 In this tutorial you will learn how to build a simple model of a robot